OyvindWN/Oyvind.W.N.-Zooomm-testcase/README.md

 # Oyvind.W.N.
-Bird whatcher's news feed
+Bird watcher's news feed

 Download the project and open the index.html file in a web browser.